qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

 Jekyll puts the output HTML in `2014/12/31/file-name.html`, or `2014/12/31/file-name/index.html` instead if your site is using the `permalink: pretty` option in `_config.yml`.

+If you'd like to get shorter URLs by eliminating part of the date, change the `permalink` option in `_config.yml`.
+For example I use this:

+    permalink: /:categories/:year/:title.html

+Or [see here](http://jekyllrb.com/docs/permalinks/) (why call it "permalink" when you can change the URL schema at any time?)

-## Comments
+## Comments ##

-Although Jekyll supports blogging, it is incomplete as a blogging engine since it is strictly designed to serve static content, which comments are not.
+Although Jekyll supports blogging, it is incomplete as a blogging engine since it is strictly designed to serve _static_ content, which comments are not.
 And there's no way to have comments directly in GitHub pages, since GitHub provides no place to store the comments.
 But, it is still possible to use a comment service provided by a third party such as Disqus.
-Disqus adds ads to make money for them, though: annoying ads with pictures.
+Disqus adds ads to make money for them, though.
+Annoying ads.
+With pictures.

 [Jekyll Bootstrap](http://jekyllbootstrap.com/) currently supports four comment engines including Disqus but I am not sure whether I trust these commercial entities with my comments... although, er, very few comments have ever been left on this blog.